Skip to main content

 Note that a persistent overlay that may exist for the spare partition is deleted prior to installing the update (see State Management).
 To avoid the overlay from being discarded, use the --keep-overlay option when installing the update.
 Please be aware that this may lead to incompatibilities between the overlay and the freshly installed system.

-Rugpi also has experimental support for streaming updates directly to the SD card instead of first storing the image and then installing it.
-To this end, use the option --stream.
-With --stream, you can use - as artifact path to install an image streamed via stdin to Rugpi Ctrl.
+Rugpi also has support for streaming updates directly to the SD card instead of first storing the image and then installing it.
+You can use - as artifact path to install an image streamed via stdin to Rugpi Ctrl.
 This also allows using compressed images.
 For instance, to download, decompress, and install an image on-the-fly, use:

 In case the internet connection is unstable, you may also want to use